Cloudland, Georgia

 Cloudland is an unincorporated community in western Chattooga County in the U.S. state of Georgia.
 It is located at an elevation of 1,498 feet atop Lookout Mountain, a broad ridge that occupies northwestern Georgia and northeastern Alabama.
-The Girl Scouts' Camp Juliette Low, named for founder Juliette Gordon Low, is located just northeast of town.
+Camp Juliette Low, named for founder Juliette Gordon Low, is located just northeast of town.

 History

 Cloudland had its start in the late 19th century as a summer resort.
 The community was named after businessman A.C.
 Cloud.
 A post office was in operation at Cloudland from 1916 until 1981.